luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 We can reduce graph coloring to semantic subtyping by coding up a graph as a Luau type such that checking subtyping on types has the same result as checking for the impossibility of coloring the graph

-*  `N` = intersection of `{ p : c } -> { p : c }` for each node `p` and color `c`
+*  `V` = intersection of `{ p : c } -> { p : c }` for each vertex `p` and color `c`
-*  `V` = intersection of `{ p : c, q : c } -> never` for each vertex `(p, q)` and color `c`
+*  `E` = intersection of `{ p : c, q : c } -> never` for each edge `(p, q)` and color `c`
 *  `C` = intersection of `{ p : c }` for each node node `p` and color `c`

-Now `N & V` is a subtype of `C -> never` when it is impossible to color the graph, and so subtype checking is NP-hard.
+Now `V & E` is a subtype of `C -> never` when it is impossible to color the graph, and so subtype checking is NP-hard.
 We deal with this in two ways:

 * we cache types to reduce memory footprint, and
 * give up with a “Code Too Complex” error if the cache of types gets too large.

 Hopefully this doesn’t come up in practice much.
-There is good evidence that issues like this don’t arise in practice from experience with type systems like that of Standard ML, which is EXPTIME-complete, but in practice you have to go out of your way to code up Turing Machine tapes as types.
+There is good evidence that issues like this don’t arise in practice from experience with type systems like that of Standard ML, which is [EXPTIME-complete](https://dl.acm.org/doi/abs/10.1145/96709.96748), but in practice you have to go out of your way to code up Turing Machine tapes as types.

 ## Type normalization